Sustainable Neighbourhood Planning Support

 "To date, national community energy policy has favoured more wealthy areas where people tend to have more capacity - and cash - to develop local projects.
 Deprived areas have more acute energy-related vulnerabilities (due to low incomes and poor housing) and greater scope to increase energy resilience, but less evidence of community engagement.
 We hope to provide particularly targeted support to these kinds of deprived communities through this programme" she added.

-This project is being funded by the Esmee Fairbairn Foundation.
+This 3-year programme is funded by the Esmee Fairbairn Foundation.